jennherrarte/javascript-algorithms/algorithm_design_manual_book/notes.md

 - Make sure that you model the problem correctly before trying to solve it

 **Combinatorial  Objects**
-- To find out what is known about your algorithmic problem, you need to formuate your problem in terms of computing properties of common structures such as
+- To find out what is known about your algorithmic problem, you need to formuate your problem in terms of computing properties of common structures such as:

-• Permutations – which are arrangements, or orderings, of items.
+- Permutations – which are arrangements, or orderings, of items.
 For example, {1, 4, 3, 2} and {4, 3, 2, 1} are two distinct permutations of the same set of four integers.
 We have already seen permutations in the robot optimization prob- lem, and in sorting.
 Permutations are likely the object in question whenever your problem seeks an “arrangement,” “tour,” “ordering,” or “sequence” <br>
-• Subsets – which represent selections from a set of items.
+- Subsets – which represent selections from a set of items.
 For example, {1, 3, 4} and {2} are two distinct subsets of the first four integers.
 Order does not matter in subsets the way it does with permutations, so the subsets {1, 3, 4} and {4, 3, 1} would be considered identical.
 We saw subsets arise in the movie scheduling problem.
 Subsets are likely the object in question whenever your problem seeks a “cluster,” “collection,” “committee,” “group,” “packaging,” or “selection” <br>
-• Trees – which represent hierarchical relationships between items.
+- Trees – which represent hierarchical relationships between items.
 Trees are likely the object in question whenever your problem seeks a “hierarchy,” “dominance relationship,” “ancestor/descendant relationship,” or “taxonomy”<br>
-• Graphs – which represent relationships between arbitrary pairs of objects.
+- Graphs – which represent relationships between arbitrary pairs of objects.
 Graphs are likely the object in question whenever you seek a “network,” “circuit,” “web,” or “relationship” <br>
-• Points – which represent locations in some geometric space.
+- Points – which represent locations in some geometric space.
 For example, the locations of McDonald’s restaurants can be described by points on a map/plane.
 Points are likely the object in question whenever your problems work on “sites,” “positions,” “data records,” or “locations.”<br>
-• Polygons – which represent regions in some geometric spaces.
+- Polygons – which represent regions in some geometric spaces.
 For example, the borders of a country can be described by a polygon on a map/plane.
 Polygons and polyhedra are likely the object in question whenever you are working on “shapes,” “regions,” “configurations,” or “boundaries”<br>
-• Strings – which represent sequences of characters or patterns.
+- Strings – which represent sequences of characters or patterns.
 For example, the names of students in a class can be represented by strings.
 Strings are likely the object in question whenever you are dealing with “text,” “charac- ters,” “patterns,” or “labels”

 - The act of modeling reduces your application to one of a small number of existing problems and structures
 - Such a process is inherently constraining, and certain details might not fit easily into the given target problem